Pollinating the Peak

 Chesterfield Borough Council, Chatsworth Estate, Derbyshire County Council, Derbyshire Wildlife Trust, Little Green Space, Moors for the Future Partnership, National Trust in the Peak District and Derbyshire and Peak District National Park Authority.

 Funding received by the National Lottery Heritage Fund.
-We would like to thank the following funders, who have pledged their support: Duke of Devonshire Charitable Trust, Gilchrist Educational Trust, Miss K M Harbinson’s Charitable Trust, Charles Wells, the Whovian Running Club, People’s Postcode Lottery, Diamond and Diamond Ltd, AO.com, Peter Samuel Trust, Spear Charitable Trust, John Lewis, Pauline Meredith Charitable Trust, William Dean Trust, The Ivo Trust, Reverence for Life UK, The Spear Trust, West Midlands Safari Park and Waterloo Foundation.
+We would like to thank the following funders, who have pledged their support: Duke of Devonshire Charitable Trust, Gilchrist Educational Trust, Miss K M Harbinson’s Charitable Trust, Charles Wells, the Whovian Running Club, People’s Postcode Lottery, Diamond and Diamond Ltd, AO, Peter Samuel Trust, Spear Charitable Trust, John Lewis, Pauline Meredith Charitable Trust, William Dean Trust, The Ivo Trust, Reverence for Life UK, The Spear Trust, West Midlands Safari Park and Waterloo Foundation.

 We would also like to thank the Aviva Community Fund for supporting the project during the gap between the development and delivery phases.